firedrakeproject/Irksome/demos/heat/demo_heat.py.rst

               "ksp_type": "preonly",
               "pc_type": "lu"}

-Most of Irksome's magic happens in the :class:`TimeStepper`.
+Most of Irksome's magic happens in the :class:`.TimeStepper`.
 It transforms our semidiscrete form `F` into a fully discrete form for the stage unknowns and sets up a variational problem to solve for the stages at each time step.::